ApryseSDK/pdftron-flutter/README.md

 flag | int | the flag to be set, one of the constants from [`FieldFlags`](./lib/config.dart) flagValue | bool | value to set for flag

-Return a Future.
+Returns a Future.

 ```dart
  PdftronFlutter.setFlagForFields(['First Name', 'Last Name'], FieldFlags.Required, true);
 ```

 ### setValuesForFields
-Set field values on one or more form fields of different types.
+Sets field values on one or more form fields of different types.

 Parameters: